Ein Shemer Airfield: Today

 Since 2002 the base houses a complete Arrow 2 Theater Anti Ballistic Missile battery which includes around 150-200 Arrow 2 Block 4 missiles, several launchers, the Great Pine Radar (Super Green Pine) with a 1000 kilometer range and the Yellow Citron & Brown Nut elements of the system.
 The Arrow System is operated by the Israeli Air Defense Command, a unit of the Israeli Air Force (IAF).
+The upgraded Arrow 3 system has also been deployed there since 2017.

 The airfield is also the home of a control station for the IAI Heron UAV and got several hangars for their accommodation and maintenance.
 The IAI Malat Division is testing its newly developed UAVs here.
 In September 2020, a Heron started from here and landed at Ben Gurion International Airport during commercial flight operations, a first for a UAV.
 The unmanned flight then returned to Ein Shemer Airfield and was controlled from there throughout the entire operation.